gthomas08/TOTP-Manager/README.md

 ## About The Project

 This project is part of the Computer Engineering and Informatics Department (CEID) of University of Patras Thesis.
 It features a platform that an admin can use to manage TOTP enrollements.
-This project is directly integrated with the [Sibboleth IdP V4.2.1](https://shibboleth.atlassian.net/wiki/spaces/IDP4/overview?homepageId=1265631498) and its [TOTP Plugin](https://shibboleth.atlassian.net/wiki/spaces/IDPPLUGINS/pages/1376878877/TOTP).
+This project is directly integrated with the [Sibboleth IdP V4.2.1+](https://shibboleth.atlassian.net/wiki/spaces/IDP4/overview?homepageId=1265631498) and its [TOTP Plugin](https://shibboleth.atlassian.net/wiki/spaces/IDPPLUGINS/pages/1376878877/TOTP).
+Visit [Wiki](https://github.com/GTS08/TOTP-Manager/wiki) to integrate TOTP Manager with Shibboleth IdP.

 ### Built With